bitnami/charts/bitnami/grafana-operator/README.md

 helm upgrade my-release oci://registry-1.docker.io/bitnamicharts/grafana-operator
 ```

+### To 3.0.0

+In this version use different apiVersion in CRs `integreatly.org/v1alpha1` -> `grafana.integreatly.org/v1beta1`
+Please check the [offical documentation|https://github.com/grafana-operator/grafana-operator/blob/master/docs/blog/v4-v5-migration.md] to migrate to version 3.

 ### To 2.0.0

 In this version the CRDs get updated from v1beta to v1 stable API.
 It also updates the operator image to the new major `v4.x.y` release.